nilprasadbirajdar/ObjectARx_Assignments/Project5/readme.md

+# AutoCAD ObjectARX Application - Make Layer

+## Overview

-The makeLayer function is designed to create a new layer named "OBJ" within the current AutoCAD drawing upon execution, if such a layer does not already exist.
+This ObjectARX application defines a function called `makeLayer` that ensures the existence of a layer named "OBJ" within the current AutoCAD drawing.
+If the "OBJ" layer does not already exist, the function creates it with specified properties.

+## Functionality

+The `makeLayer` function performs the following steps:

+1. **Check for Existing Layer:**

-The code first checks the Layer Table for the presence of a layer named "OBJ."
+   - Checks the Layer Table for the presence of a layer named "OBJ."

+2. **Create a New Layer if Not Found:**

-If the layer is not found, the function proceeds to:
+   - If the layer is not found, the function proceeds to:

-1.Open the Layer Table for write access.
+     - Open the Layer Table for write access.

-2.Create a new AcDbLayerTableRecord representing the "OBJ" layer.
+     - Create a new AcDbLayerTableRecord representing the "OBJ" layer.

-3.Set the layer's name to "OBJ" and its color to cyan.
+     - Set the layer's name to "OBJ" and its color to cyan.

-4.Add the new layer to the Layer Table.
+     - Add the new layer to the Layer Table.

-5.Close both the Layer Table and the created layer record to release resources.
+     - Close both the Layer Table and the created layer record to release resources.

+## Usage

+1. **Build and Load:**

+   - Open the ObjectARX project in Microsoft Visual Studio.

+   - Build the project and load the resulting DLL in AutoCAD.

+2. **Run the Command:**

+   - In AutoCAD, enter the custom command associated with the `makeLayer` function (e.g., "MAKELAYER").

+3. **View Results:**

-The makeLayer function ensures the existence of a "OBJ" layer in the drawing and creates it with specified properties if needed.
+   - The function will ensure the existence of a layer named "OBJ" in the drawing, creating it with specified properties if needed.